 Located in the suburban town of Enghien-les-Bains, just north of Paris, is Lac d’Enghien.
-This scenic lake is a popular spot for swimming, sunbathing, and boating.
+This scenic lake is popular for swimming, sunbathing, and boating.
 Visitors can also stroll along the promenade or relax in one of the many cafes that line the shore.

 Lac d’Enghien is a popular destination for travelers because of its scenic beauty and proximity to Paris.
-Visitors can also enjoy the promenade or one of the many cafes along the shore after walking around the entire lake.
+Visitors can also enjoy the promenade or one of the many cafes along the shore after walking around the lake.

 See Related: When is the Best Time to Visit Paris?

 Looking to escape the heat of the city?
 Lac des Minimes, located in the village of Suresnes, west of Paris, is the perfect spot.
 This serene lake is surrounded by forests and fields, making it ideal for a hike or picnic.

 Plus, you can cool off with a dip in the lake or by renting a paddle boat.
 So beat the heat and head to Lac des Minimes for a refreshing day in nature.
 You won’t be disappointed!

 See Related: Best Gothic Cathedrals in Paris, France